 When you first sign your four-legged friend up for coverage, both of you will have to exercise a tiny bit of patience.
-Every insurance company requires a brief waiting period before claims can be covered; ours is 15 days*.
+Every insurance company requires a brief waiting period before claims can be covered; ours varies by state*.
 We promise it’ll go by in two shakes of a dog’s (or cat’s) tail.

 One last important point: There are certain types of cats and dogs that are super-duper unlikely to have pre-existing conditions.
 They’re called puppies and kittens.
 If you insure your furry friends before they’ve ever been sick, you’ll never have to give a second thought about pre-existing condition exclusions.
 That’s why a ton of vets advise pet parents to insure their four-legged friends immediately after their very first visit.

 Do We Cover Bilateral Conditions (And Also, What Are Those)?

 So, for some reason, nature likes to dole things out in twos.
 Dogs and cats have two eyes, two ears, two hips, and so on.
 A bilateral condition is any health condition that can affect both sides of your furry friend’s body, regardless of whether it actually does affect both sides.
 So if your dog develops a cataract in their left eye, that’s a bilateral condition, even if it doesn’t affect the right one.